gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

 Turtle triangle progressions
 ====================================================

-| The code progressions below draw a triangle.
+| The basic code to draw different triangles is given below.
-| With each version, an improvement in code structure is made.
+| With each version, attempt to write a definition for the triangle.
-| Firstly, only sequencing is used.
-| Iteration can be used for an equilateral triangle.
 | Then a definition block with parameters allows for code reuse via the use of arguments.

 ----

-Sequencing: steps to draw a triangle
+Scalene triangle
 ------------------------------------------

 | A triangle of sides a, b, c, has opposite angles of A, B, C.